dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 1. Head over to [Heroku](https://www.heroku.com/) and login/sign up.
 Then, make a new app.
 2. Now you need to connect to a mongo database.
 Go to *Resources* and search for "mLab" under *Add-Ons*.
 Provision the *Sandbox* version of mLab for your app.
 This will automatically set a `MONGODB_URI` config variable so once you push your code to Heroku it will connect to this new mongo database.
 You'll need to enter in a credit card but it is **free** so it won't be charged.
+3. Go to *Deploy* and select either "Github" or "Heroku Git" as your Deployment Method
+    * if you choose GitHub, find and connect to the right repository, then turn on *Automatic Deploys* for the master branch.
+This will update Heroku whenever you `git push origin master` and restart your heroku server.
+This way is pretty automatic and you don't have to worry about remembering to push to heroku.
-3. Once you've connected your database, go to *Deploy* and select "Heroku Git" as your Deployment Method.
-Download and install the Heroku CLI using `brew install heroku/brew/heroku`.
+    * if you are doing "Heroku Git", select Download and install the Heroku CLI using `brew install heroku/brew/heroku`.
 Given that you're already working in a git repository, use `heroku git:remote -a YOUR_HEROKU_APP` to add a new git remote (use `git remote -v` to see).
 If you haven't done so already, add and commit your changes.
+Now when you want to deploy do: `git push heroku master`. *Note: Don't forget to push master to **both** heroku and origin.* This way is more manual if you want greater control.
-4. To host on heroku all you need to do is `git push heroku master`, this will push your code and run the yarn command that is listed in your `Procfile` to launch your app.
+4. Either way, once Heroku gets your push then it will run the yarn command that is listed in your `Procfile` to launch your app.
 COOL!

-You can also set up the "Deploy Using GitHub" if you prefer - I'm old fashioned so I like the explicit push to heroku but up to you.

-*Note: Don't forget to push master to **both** heroku and origin.*

 ## To Turn In